LinguaPhylo/linguaPhylo.github.io/tutorials/templates/tree-annotator.md

-To summarize the trees logged during MCMC, we will use the [CCD methods](https://doi.org/10.1101/2024.02.20.581316) implemented in the program TreeAnnotator to create a single maximum a posteriori (MAP) tree.
+To summarize the trees logged during MCMC, we will use the [CCD methods](https://doi.org/10.1101/2024.02.20.581316) implemented in the program TreeAnnotator to create the maximum a posteriori (MAP) tree.
 The implementation of the conditional clade distribution (CCD) offers different parameterizations, such as CCD1, which is based on clade split frequencies, and CCD0, which is based on clade frequencies.
 The MAP tree topology represents the tree topology with the highest posterior probability,